DataDog/integrations-core/docs/dev/new_check_howto.md

 Configuration blocks follow a few guidelines:

-* Description should not be empty
+* Description must not be empty
 * Placeholders should always follow this format: `<THIS_IS_A_PLACEHOLDER>`, as per the documentation [contributing guidelines][9]:
 * All required parameters are **not** commented by default.
 * All optional parameters are commented by default.